reilyhaag/reilyhaag/README.md

 <h1 align="center">Hi 👋, I'm Reily Haag</h1>
-<h3 align="center">I'm an aspiring product manager looking to channel my experience as a startup leader into a new project.</h3>

-- 🔭 I’m actively seeking roles in **product management** where I can use my startup experience to add value and build exceptional products.

 - 🌱 I’m currently learning **SQL, Unity, Digital Marketing**

 - ⚡ In my free time I'm working to master **Surfing and Archery**

-- 📝 I regularly write articles on [https://themultidisciplined.beehiiv.com/](https://themultidisciplined.beehiiv.com/)

 - 💬 Let's chat about **Startups, Art, Artificial Intelligence**